mitchmindtree/ecml/README.md

-# gp
+# ecml

-A crate designed to assist with genetic programming.
+A crate for working with Evolutionary Computing and Machine Learning in Rust.